Cosby’s day of reckoning comes after 3-year sex assault case

 After testifying for several hours at two trials, the first of which ended in a hung jury, Constand spoke in court Monday for just two minutes.

 “The jury heard me.
 Mr. Cosby heard me.
-Now all I am asking for is justice as the court sees fit,” said Constand, who submitted a much longer victim-impact statement that wasn’t read in court.
+Now all I am asking for is justice as the court sees fit,” said Andrea Constand, who submitted a much longer victim-impact statement that wasn’t read in court.

 The AP does not typically identify people who say they are victims of sexual assault unless they come forward publicly, which Constand and other accusers have done.